tdwg/website/conferences/2024/sessions/index.md

 Building on this foundation, questions that still need answering include: What is needed for local capacity to develop or be enhanced to such a degree that it can connect with the progressing abstractions, generalizations and data-sharing specifications of global standards?
 How can global standards be strengthened and elevated, so that they fulfill expectations and form a functional integration layer?

 Will the multitude of existing independent, grassroots efforts inevitably coalesce into a globally integrated network or are targeted measures needed?
 What might the time horizon be for such a spontaneous process?
-What are our experiences with practical implementation and engagement?"
+What are our experiences with practical implementation and engagement?

 ## SYM15 Emergent AI Contributions to Biodiversity Data & Data Standardisation: Opportunities, challenges, and a year in review